microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 Create a second option after talkin with Stephen.

 Run by Matthew
-StreamingAsync vs StreamingRunAsync vs RunStreamingAsync vs StreamAsync First thing should be a verb
+StreamingAsync vs RunStreamingAsync vs RunStreamingAsync vs StreamAsync First thing should be a verb

 Add more examples of the API usage for streaming with chunks, for complex scenarios like multiple modals.